sparkflows/sparkflows-processors/docs/01-Data-Connectors/03-Streaming/02-Structured-Streaming/consolestructuredstreaming.rst

 Structured Streaming Console Sink
 ===========

-It output the DataFrame to the console
+It outputs the DataFrame to the console

 Input
 --------------